- Find a Trail

-Located in the mid-Hudson Valley is a remarkable trail that is picturesque and family friendly.
-This flat, paved Hudson Valley Trail stretches nearly 4 miles through hardwood forests, over Black Creek and under two spectacular stone-arch bridges.
-The trail stretches between the towns of Highland and Lloyd on the former right-of-way of the New York, New Haven and Hartford Railroad.
-Ulster County acquired the line when the railroad went bankrupt then deeded the section from the Hudson River to Route 299 to the town of Lloyd.
+Offering a picturesque and family-friendly adventure, the Hudson Valley Rail Trail stretches 7.1 miles through hardwood forests, over Black Creek, and under two spectacular stone-arch bridges.
+Connecting the towns of New Paltz, Lloyd, and Highland, the rail-trail follows the former right-of-way of the New York, New Haven and Hartford Railroad.
+Two trailside cabooses, one dating to 1915 and the other to 1926, offer nods to the corridor’s railroading past.

-At the trail's midpoint two magnificent arched bridges carry New Paltz Road over the corridor.
-Next up is the Highland Rotary Pavilion.
-The Highland Rotary Club has made the Hudson Valley Rail Trail a primary project for more than a decade.
-The pavilion has restrooms, a large parking lot, a fully restored caboose, picnic tables and water.
+Near the trail’s midpoint, two magnificent arched bridges carry New Paltz Road over the corridor.
+Shortly thereafter, you’ll reach the Highland Rotary Pavilion, named for the Highland Rotary Club, which has made the Hudson Valley Rail Trail a primary project for more than a decade.
+The park setting offers restrooms, a large parking lot, picnic tables, and drinking water.

-At Bridge Road, the Hudson Valley Rail Trail meets up with the fantastic Walkway Over the Hudson, traversing the Poughkeepsie-Highland Railroad Bridge 212 feet high across the Hudson River.
-Once on the east side of the river, travelers can also make a seamless connection to the Dutchess County Rail Trail to continue riding another 13 miles from Poughkeepsie to Hopewell Junction.
+At its eastern end, the Hudson Valley Rail Trail meets the Walkway Over the Hudson State Historic Park, which offers spectacular views from 212 feet above the Hudson River.
+Once on the east side of the river, travelers can make a seamless connection to the William R. Steinhaus Dutchess Rail Trail to continue riding another 13 miles from Poughkeepsie to Hopewell Junction.
+Together, the three trails were welcomed into Rails-to-Trails Conservancy’s Rail-Trail Hall of Fame in 2016 and offer a seamless, combined route of just over 20 miles.
+They are also part of the Empire State Trail, a developing 750-mile trail network spanning the state from New York City to Canada and Buffalo to Albany.

-To reach the Tony Williams Park in Lloyd: From the New York State Thruway, take Exit 18 for Poughkeepsie and New Paltz.
-At the traffic light at the end of the exit, turn right onto State Route 299 East and go 2.3 miles.
-Turn right onto New Paltz Road and go 0.7 mile.
-Turn left onto South Riverside Road; after 0.1 mile turn right into Tony Williams Park.
-Parking is to the left by the start of the rail-trail.
+Toward the west end of the trail, ample parking is provided in Tony Williams Park in Lloyd.
+To reach the park from I-87, take Exit 18 for Poughkeepsie and New Paltz.
+At the traffic light at the end of the exit, turn right onto NY 299 E, and go 2.3 miles.
+Turn right onto New Paltz Road, and go 0.7 mile.
+Turn left onto South Riverside Road; after 0.1 mile turn right into the parking lot entrance for Tony Williams Park.